arunprabus/health-api/README.md

+A structured Node.js + Express REST API with clean architecture, ready for scalable development.

 # health-api

 A Node.js + Express backend service that powers the health-related features of a larger full-stack application.
 This service is designed to be containerized and easily deployable in multiple environments (Dev, QA, Prod) and supports runtime configuration.